What To Consider When Taking Your Child On Outings

 ✓ Do I or any other caregiver get into major control battles when leaving or going on an outing?

 ✓Does my child run away from others or me in these settings, where it could be hazardous?

-✓Although my child looks very happy running in circles at the playground, is there anyone truly playing with him or her?
+✓Although my child looks very happy running in circles at the playground, is anyone genuinely playing with them?